ariaxxxi/GeometryJungle/README.md

 # run
 `npm run start`

-# A BUG NEED TO FIX !!! ✅
+# BUGS TO FIX !!!

-I tried to seperate these scripts into differnt html, but seems that i can't open any .html files other then index.html for example, try uncomment the
-<a href="./src/sphere_with_waves.html" > Sphere </a>
+✅ I tried to seperate these scripts into differnt html, but seems that i can't open any .html files other then index.html - for example, try uncomment the <a href="./src/sphere_with_waves.html" > Sphere </a> in index.html, it says "CANNOT get ..."
-in index.html
-it says "CANNOT get ..."

 # TO DO LIST
 ✅ add slider